Da'Norris Searcy

-Da'Norris Searcy (born November 16, 1988) is a former American football safety.
-He played college football for the University of North Carolina Tar Heels and was drafted by the Buffalo Bills in the fourth round of the 2011 NFL Draft.
-He currently works at his alma mater as the Director of Football Student-Athlete Development.
+Da'Norris Searcy (born November 16, 1988) is an American former professional football safety.
+He played college football for the University of North Carolina Tar Heels and was selected by the Buffalo Bills in the fourth round of the 2011 NFL draft.

-High school career
+Early life

 Searcy attended Towers High School, where he was a two way standout at both defensive back and running back.
 He recorded 71 tackles, including 21 solo stops, eight tackles for losses and three sacks, as a senior.
 He also rushed for 1,607 yards and 16 touchdowns as a senior.
 In track & field, Searcy recorded personal-best times of 11.18 seconds in the 100m and 23.31 seconds in the 200m.

 Considered only a two-star recruit by Rivals.com, Searcy had quite a lot of offers from top BCS schools including Florida, Virginia Tech and Ole Miss.
 However, he ultimately decided to attend North Carolina and play for the Tar Heels.